mikebell/mikebell.io/content/posts/2015-04-21-bugs-are-way-worse-than-you-can-imagine.md

 In jira bugs are represented as a red dot.
 Red is a cool (not cold!) colour in both Eastern and Western cultures.
 Unfortunately for us (western) red is associated with negative things like danger, stop, warning.
 So imagine seeing a sea of red first thing in the morning.

 The obvious answer to this is to stop creating bugs but that's sometimes just not possible.
 I have a long standing joke that most of our systems are built using BDD.
-Traditionally BDD stands for Behaviour Driven Development but I've tweaked it to be Bug Driven Development.
+Traditionally BDD stands for Behavior Driven Development but I've tweaked it to be Bug Driven Development.
 This is only half tongue in cheek.

 What creates bugs?